SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

   - corresponding files in the subfolders of app/visits/
   - [@sap/ux-specification](https://www.npmjs.com/package/@sap/ux-specification?activeTab=versions): Keep the node module in sync with the currently used SAPUI5 version.
 For more details on mapping between the node module version and the SAPUI5 version, see this [overview](https://www.npmjs.com/package/@sap/ux-specification?activeTab=versions).

 > Note: You can find information on the available SAPUI5 versions and their maintenance status in this [overview](https://sapui5.hana.ondemand.com/versionoverview.html).
-Especially note those version which are marked as *Long-term Maintenance*.
+Especially note the versions marked as *Long-term Maintenance*.

 ## Test the App